kahanscious/godot-tutorials/README.md

 learn how to create a camera shake effect check out the full tutorial on youtube: https://youtu.be/QC0Y8Rr0e0g

+## cpu particles
+learn how to make a rain and dust effect with cpu particles check out the full tutorial on youtube: https://youtu.be/ppumqnJNtNE

 ## credits
 all artwork used in this tutorial is from [gothicvania patreon collection](https://ansimuz.itch.io/gothicvania-patroon-collection) by ansimuz